EXP-code/EXP-docs/topics/yamlconfig.rst

   =============     ===========
-  nsteps            maximum number of steps to execute nthrds            number of threads per process (e.g. one per processor) ngpus             the number of GPUs to assign on each node (can be more than than the physical number) nbalance          number of steps between load balancing (use 0 for none) dbthresh          load balancing threshold (larger difference initiates balancing) time              current or initial time on start up
+  nsteps            maximum number of steps to execute nthrds            number of threads per process (e.g. one per processor) ngpus             the number of GPUs to assign on each node (can be more than the physical number) nbalance          number of steps between load balancing (use 0 for none) dbthresh          load balancing threshold (larger difference initiates balancing) time              current or initial time on start up